 The temporomandibular joint is the connection between your jawbone and skull.
 This joint is particularly complex because it allows the jaw to move in many ways for everyday activities such as speech, eating, drinking, laughing, and yawning.
 But when the jaw doesn’t properly align with the skull, this joint can become stressed and lead to numerous conditions that are collectively called TMJ disorder, or simply TMJ.

 Concerned you may be suffering from TMJ?
 Please contact Dr. Heather Fleschler using the form on this page or by calling (713) 997-8999 today to schedule your initial appointment.
-We proudly serve patients in the Houston, Texas areas of West University, Bellaire, Meyerland, and River Oaks.
+We proudly serve patients in Sugar Land, Pasadena and the Houston, Texas areas of West University, Bellaire, Meyerland, and River Oaks.

 - What Causes TMJ Disorder?

 - TMJ Treatment Options